 Victims are empowered to break free from abuse.

-Allstate Foundation Purple Purse® has dedicated over a decade to breaking the cycle of domestic violence and financial abuse.
+The Allstate Foundation has dedicated over a decade to ending domestic violence and financial abuse.
 Today, we can confidently say that our efforts have positively affected survivors and the resources they rely on.

 Victims are becoming survivors.

-A 2014 study by Rutgers University found that the Purple Purse Moving Ahead Financial Empowerment curriculum, created in partnership with the National Network to End Domestic Violence, significantly improved survivors’ ability to take control of their finances.
+A 2014 study by Rutgers University found that The Allstate Foundation Moving Ahead Financial Empowerment curriculum, created in partnership with the National Network to End Domestic Violence, significantly improved survivors’ ability to take control of their finances.